bruin-data/bruin/docs/getting-started/concepts/glossary.md

 # Glossary

 Bruin focuses on enabling independent teams designing independent data products.
-These products are ought to be built and developed independently, while all working towards a cohesive data strategy.
+These products ought to be built and developed independently, while all working towards a cohesive data strategy.

 One of the most important aspects of this aligned approach to building data products is agreeing on the language.
 For instance, if you go to an e-commerce company and ask different individuals in different teams "what is a customer for you?", you will get different answers:
 - a CRM manager might say: "a customer is someone who signed up to our email list.